kernelsauce/turbo/README.rst

 Installation
 ------------

+You can use LuaRocks to install Turbo.

+``luarocks install turbo``

+If installation fails make sure that you have these required pacakages:

+``apt-get install git build-essential libssl-dev``

 Linux distro's are the only OS supported at this point (although adding support for other Unix's is trivial).
 Make sure that the latest LuaJIT is installed.
 Version 2.0 is required, http://luajit.org/.
 Most package managers have LuaJIT 2.0 available by now.

-Installing Turbo.lua is easy.
+Turbo.lua can also be installed by the included Makefile.
 Simply download and run ``make install`` (requires root priv).
 It is installed in the default Lua 5.1 and LuaJIT 2.0 module directory.

 You can specify your own prefix by using ``make install PREFIX=<prefix>``, and you can specify LuaJIT version with a ``LUAJIT_VERSION=2.0.0`` style parameter.